Kaarsen leren maken.

 When making candles with new paraffin, the ratio is:

-There are mainly two types of blades.
-Flat and round blades.
-I only use the flat blades which are also reinforced.
-The reason why flat wicks are used is especially important for paraffin candles.
-Stearin candles are more suitable for the round wicks.
+There are mainly two types of wicks: flat and round.
+I exclusively use flat wicks, which are also reinforced.
+The reason flat wicks are used is mainly for paraffin candles.
+Stearic candles are more suited to round wicks.

-What thickness are available for blades and their matching burn circle?
+What thicknesses are available for wicks and their corresponding burn circle?

 Indoor candles